Sfiha

-Sfiha, esfiha, esfirra, sfija, sfihah, sfeeha or fatay (صفيحة) is a Lebanese dish consisting of flatbread cooked with a minced meat topping, often a mix of sheep and veal, and flavored with onions, tomatoes, pine nuts, and spices.
+Sfiha, esfiha, esfirra, sfija, sfihah, sfeeha or fatay (صفيحة) is a Levantine dish consisting of flatbread cooked with a minced meat topping, often a mix of sheep and veal, and flavored with onions, tomatoes, pine nuts, and spices.
 It is traditionally found in the countries of the Levant, and is closely related to manakish and lahmacun.
 Sfiha is particularly associated with Baalbek, a city located in the Beqaa Valley of Lebanon.

 Sfiha has become popular in parts of South America, where it is known as esfiha or esfirra in Brazil or as empanada árabe ("Arab empanada"), fatay or sfija in Argentina, after being introduced by Arab Brazilians and Arab Argentines from the Levant and Armenia.

 History

 Flatbreads have been present in the Fertile Crescent since prehistoric times.
 They have been cooked on hot surfaces such as stones, a metal sajj plate, taboon, or tandoor.
 In the medieval Arab world, with the development of the brick oven or furn, a wide variety of flatbreads baked together with stuffings or toppings emerged, including sfiha, and spread across the Ottoman Empire.
+The exact origin of modern sfiha is unknown.

+Literary mentions of it are found in 19th century orientalist texts; proceedings from the 1889 International Congress of Orientalists describe sfeeha (صفيحة) as a piece of dough topped with ground meat and spices.
+19th century Orientalist Reinhart Dozy described ṣfīḥa as a "small pastry" (petit pâté) in his dictionary (Supplément aux dictionnaires arabes).

-In Brazil, esfiha gained popularity in the late 20th century, and since has become one of the most popular fast foods.
+In Brazil, esfiha gained popularity in the late 20th century, and since has become one of the most common fast foods.

+Etymology

+ṣafīḥa means "sheet" in Arabic.
+The names "sfiha" and "fatayer" are often used interchangeably, but often, fatayer is used to refer to close faced pastries while sfiha refers to the open faced ones.